 The mode of operation of Grameen Bank is as follows.
 A bank branch is set up with a branch manager and a number of center managers and covers an area of about 15 to 22 villages.
 The manager and the workers start by visiting villages to familiarise themeselves with the local milieu in which they will be operating and identify the prospective clientele, as well as explain the purpose, the functions, and the mode of operation of the bank to the local population.
 Groups of five prospective borrowers are formed; in the first stage, only two of them are eligible for, and receive, a loan.
 The group is observed for a month to see if the members are conforming to the rules of the bank.
 Only if the first two borrowers begin to repay the principal plus interest over a period of six weeks, do the other members of the group become eligible themselves for a loan.
 Because of these restrictions, there is substantial group pressure to keep individual records clear.
 In this sense, the collective responsibility of the group serves as the collateral on the loan.

-Loans are small, but sufficient to finance the micro-enterprises undertaken by borrowers: rice-husking, machine repairing, purchase of rickshaws, buying of milk cows, goats, cloth, pottery etc. The interest rate on all loans is 16 percent.
-The repayment rate on loans is currently – 95 per cent – due to group pressure and self-interest, as well as the motivation of borrowers.
+Loans are small, but sufficient to finance the micro-enterprises undertaken by borrowers: rice-husking, machine repairing, purchase of rickshaws, buying of milk cows, goats, cloth, pottery etc. The interest rate on all basic loans is 20 percent equivalent to 10 percent at the flat rate.
+The repayment rate on loans is currently – 98.92 per cent – due to group pressure and self-interest, as well as the motivation of borrowers.

 Although mobilization of savings is also being pursued alongside the lending activities of the Grameen Bank, most of the latter’s loanable funds are increasingly obtained on commercial terms from the central bank, other financial institutions, the money market, and from bilateral and multilateral aid organizations.